 “Bung” is one of dozens of works being shown in Patrick’s exhibition, “Open Studio.”
 Held at the Balai Budaya art gallery in Menteng, Central Jakarta, the exhibition seeks to turn events of its kind on their head.

 Patrick says his exhibition is designed to bring him and those viewing his works closer; he wants to break down the distance between the artist and the audience.
-Standard exhibitions usually impose barriers, where artworks are usually cataloged, labeled, framed and put up on a wall.
+Standard exhibitions usually impose barriers, where artworks are usually catalogued, labeled, framed and put up on a wall.
 In “Open Studio,” some of these works are unlabeled, which compels the viewers to come up to the artist and ask what the works are called.

 A set of three different paintings highlights this concept.
 The first features a gaunt figure, with his head and shoulders bathed in a halo of yellow light.
 The second shows a young man disdainfully smoking a cigarette, masking whatever thoughts or feelings his eyes might give away behind a pair of sunglasses.
 Only the third painting is more recognizable, as it feature none other than Indonesian independence icon Tan Malaka.